 In fact, once we started talking, they couldn’t shut up.
 They had lots to say!

-In this post, I am going to tell you what kids wish their parents knew.
+In this post, I am going to tell you what things parents need to understand about their teens.
 You will be shocked and surprised by their answers.

-Kids wish their parents knew how difficult it is to navigate technology (social media) on a daily basis.
+One of the things parents need to understand is how difficult it is for kids to navigate technology (social media) on a daily basis.
 The technology now is totally different compared to the last generation

 The students didn’t think we, the parents, understood the stress it was causing them socially since we didn’t experience it ourselves as a teen.
 Most of the kids I talked to were in agreement that they spend way too much time online worrying about what other people are doing and saying about them.